KaiwenLi2007/python_quiz_app/SPEC.md

-SPEC.md: Python CLI Quiz App
+Python CLI Quiz App

-How it works (User Flow)
-Here is exactly what should happen when someone plays the game:

 Startup: User runs python main.py.

-Login/Signup: The app asks: "Wanna (1) Log in or (2) Register?".
+Login: The app asks: "Wanna (1) Log in or (2) Register?".

+(2)
-Register: User makes a username/password.
+Register: User makes a username and a password.
 Save it securely.

+(1)
 Log in: User enters info.
 Check if it matches what's saved.

 Main Menu: Once logged in, say hi by name and show: